 - Give you a greater appreciation of testing hidden assumptions around exposure and correlations.

 The session will discuss useful ways to visualize multidimensional clusters and share practical successes and challenges in applying clustering on loss development triangles.
 Topics include “hard” clustering such as k-means and “soft” or “fuzzy” clustering with similarities to traditional credibility theory.
 Cluster analysis is a collection of statistical tools designed to group similar data objects.
 We will look at these tools applied to grouping of similar loss development patterns.
 Often, we work with data aggregated into development triangles based on financial reporting categories, territories or other imposed criteria.
 Cluster analysis can help investigate more optimal ways of grouping loss data.

-Speaker: Dave Clark and Cameron Vogt, Munich Re America
+Speaker: Dave Clark, Munich Re America

 F7: Machine Learning in Insurance Pricing